tswow/tswow-wiki-0.13/Introduction/14_SpellCreature.md

+---
-# Spell and Creature Scripts
+title: Spells and Creature scripts
+---

 Some live scripts can be hooked to only fire on events that happens to a specific Spell or Creature.
 This section will briefly demonstrate how to create such events.